Journalism: Early modern newspapers

 As mass-printing technologies like the printing press spread, newspapers were established to provide increasingly literate audiences with the news.
 The first references to privately owned newspaper publishers in China date to the late Ming dynasty in 1582.
 Johann Carolus's Relation aller Fürnemmen und gedenckwürdigen Historien, published in 1605 in Strasbourg, is often recognized as the first newspaper in Europe.

-Freedom of the press was formally established in Great Britain in 1695, with Alan Rusbridger, former editor of The Guardian, stating: "licensing of the press in Britain was abolished in 1695.
+Freedom of the press was formally established in Great Britain in 1695, with Alan Rusbridger, former editor of The Guardian, stating: "Licensing of the press in Britain was abolished in 1695.
 Remember how the freedoms won here became a model for much of the rest of the world, and be conscious how the world still watches us to see how we protect those freedoms."
 The first successful English daily, the Daily Courant, was published from 1702 to 1735.
 While journalistic enterprises were started as private ventures in some regions, such as the Holy Roman Empire and the British Empire, other countries such as France and Prussia kept tighter control of the press, treating it primarily as an outlet for government propaganda and subjecting it to uniform censorship.
-Other governments, such as the Russian Empire, were even more distrusting of the journalistic press and effectively banned journalistic publications until the mid-19th century.
+Other governments, such as the Russian Empire, were even more distrustful of the journalistic press and effectively banned journalistic publications until the mid-19th century.
 As newspaper publication became a more and more established practice, publishers would increase publication to a weekly or daily rate.
-Newspapers were more heavily concentrated in cities that were centres of trade, such as Amsterdam, London, and Berlin.
+Newspapers were more heavily concentrated in cities that were centers of trade, such as Amsterdam, London, and Berlin.
 The first newspapers in Latin America would be established in the mid-to-late 19th century.